Metamaze: Adaptive IDP Acquired by Duco

 Financial services

 Post-trade operations were Metamaze's strongest vertical at acquisition and remain the explicit focus under Duco.
 The platform demonstrated production scale at 400,000+ documents weekly for a Belgian financial institution, automating more than 40 document types including accounts processing and regulatory compliance workflows.
-Duco's acquisition rationale deepens rather than broadens this focus: the combined platform targets the specific, high-complexity workflows of capital markets operations teams, trade confirmations, reconciliation inputs, and related unstructured document flows, rather than general financial services automation.
-Alkymi addresses a comparable financial services extraction use case, specializing in transforming unstructured documents into standardized datasets for investment workflows.
+Duco's acquisition rationale deepens rather than broadens this focus: the combined platform targets the specific, high-complexity workflows of capital markets operations teams, including trade confirmations, reconciliation inputs, and related unstructured document flows, rather than general financial services automation.

 Insurance